 Our Nebraska Dinner meals will consist of meat dishes, casserole dishes, or crock-pot meals, salad, vegetables, rolls and dessert.
 Meals are hearty and home-made and very delicious!

 If you have any meal concerns or special meal needs please bring it to our attention before or when booking your hunt.

-- Food and non-alcoholic drinks are always available to you.
+- Food, water and juices are always available to you.
 The biggest complaint we get is a person weighs more at the end of their hunt than upon arriving.

 - If you enjoyed our meals, please keep the cook in when mind when you consider gratuities, this is very much appreciated.